Logic (rapper): Artistry

 Logic cites Frank Sinatra as his main inspiration.
-Sinatra's influence can be seen in several aspects of Logic's persona, with Logic having the "RattPack" (a play on Sinatra's "Rat Pack" and an acronym for "Real All the Time").
+Sinatra's influence can be seen in several aspects of Logic's persona, with Logic's fans being called the "RattPack" (a play on Sinatra's "Rat Pack" and an acronym for "Real All the Time").
 The group initially consisted of Logic's manager Christian Zarou, executive producer 6ix, and rappers C Dot Castro and Big Lenbo.
 He also describes his female fans as "BobbySoxers", as well as referring to himself as "Young Sinatra".
 As a child, his mother made him watch old black and white movies, which formed his love for the singer.
 Logic cites Sinatra as instrumental to him being able to carry and articulate himself the way he does, with Logic describing him as an individual who "showcased peace, love, grace, positivity, honor, and valor".

 Logic has said that various forms of entertainment across many platforms have influenced him, including music by A Tribe Called Quest, Mos Def, Outkast, Red Hot Chili Peppers, Kendrick Lamar, J. Cole, Drake, Eminem, the Wu-Tang Clan, and films by Quentin Tarantino.
 In an interview with XXL, Logic stated, "I love all subgenres within hip-hop and all genres of music, and I think that's what allows me to make the music that I do, because of my appreciation for the music."